Atlantis Critical Studies in Gender, Culture & Social Justice Études critiques sur le genre, la culture, et la justice

 Atlantis is a scholarly research journal devoted to critical work in a variety of formats that reflects current scholarship and approaches to the discipline of Women's and Gender Studies.
 It incorporates a diversity of feminist, anti-racist and critical identity, intersectional, transnational, and cultural studies approaches to a wide range of contemporary issues, topics, and knowledges.
 Atlantis is dedicated to the ongoing growth of knowledge in the field of Women's and Gender Studies, as well as to critical reflections on the field itself.

-Atlantis is published twice a year and only considers previously unpublished materials (i.e, not currently in the public domain, either in print or electronic form).
-It accepts submissions in both English and French.
+Atlantis is published twice a year and only considers previously unpublished materials (i.e. not currently in the public domain, either in print or electronic form).

 Editorial policy and ethics